 At 1785.45 change as shown

-For an S1G STA, the same sounding protocol specified in 10.35.5 (VHT sounding protocol) is applied with “VHT” is replaced by “S1G” excluding in following terms:
+For an S1G STA, the S1G sounding protocol is specified in 10.35.5 (VHT sounding protocol) with “VHT” replaced by “S1G”, except in this sentence.

-— VHT NDP Announcement frame

-— VHT Compressed Beamforming Report field

-— VHT MIMO Control field

 At 784.1 change as shown

-If the NDP Announcement frame is transmitted by an S1G STA, the format of the STA Info field is shown in Figure 9-56 (STA Info field in an S1G STA).
+If the VHT NDP Announcement frame is transmitted in an S1G PPDU, the frame is referred to as an S1G NDP Announcement frame, and the format of the STA Info field is shown in Figure 9-56 (STA Info field in an S1G STA).

 At 889.54 change as shown

-For S1G band, the same VHT Compressed Beamforming Report field is applied in the sounding feedback frame except that:
+In an S1G PPDU, the VHT Compressed Beamforming Report field is referred to as an S1G Compressed Beamforming Report field, and:

 At 1517.42 add

+When carried in an S1G PPDU, a VHT Compressed Beamforming frame is referred to as an S1G Compressed Beamforming frame, and a VHT MIMO Control field is referred to as an S1G MIMO Control field.

 At 1517.42 add

+When carried in an S1G PPDU, a VHT NDP Announcement frame is referred to as an S1G NDP Announcement frame.

 CID 1123